wix-incubator/carmi/docs/api/api.md

 custom_edit_url: https://github.com/wix-incubator/carmi/edit/master/typings/index.d.ts
 ---
 ## Array
 ### `any(functor, scope)`
-Returns a boolean graph that resolves to true only if running the functor on one of the items from the array also resolved to true.
+Returns a boolean graph that resolves to *true* if at least one element in the array passes the test implemented by the provided functor.
 ```js
 const { root } = require('carmi')
 const instance = createInstance({